A Glossary of

-Below you’ll find a number of specific mattress terms we use as we construct our unique product line of mattresses.
+Below you’ll find a number of specific mattress terms used within the mattress industry plus some we use when we construct our own unique product line of mattresses.

 A vinyl or rubber mattress core filled with air.
 May be upholstered and covered with cushioning and ticking and sold with a foundation.